Wangyibo321/Wangyibo321.github.io/_pages/about.md

 - Developed **WAter**, an adaptive knob tuning framework that uses runtime-profile to significantly reduce benchmark evaluation costs by only selecting SQL subsets to evaluate at different time slices.
 - Proposed a runtime-statistics-based *representativity* metric to continually refine subset, a history reuse method to achieve efficient subset tuning, and a hybrid scoring mechanism to choose the most promising configurations to evaluate.
 - Evaluated **WAter** under four OLAP workloads, it identifies better configurations with up to **73.5%** less tuning time, achieving up to **16.2%** better performance than the **best-performing** alternative.
-- Outcomes: a research paper in submission, and an upcoming project to be open-sourced.
+- Outcomes: a research paper in submission, and an open-source project on GitHub.